isabella232/lotus-docs/content/en/docs/set-up/lotus-lite.md

 1. Send this API token to your lite-node or to whoever will be the administrator for the lite-node.
 1. If you have the `lotus daemon` running, stop it and start it again.
 This forces Lotus to open the API port we just set.

-Next up, you'll create the Lotus executable on your lite-node and running it in _lite_ mode!
+Next up, you'll create the Lotus executable on your lite-node and start running it in _lite_ mode!

 ## Create the executable